 - 1. Two employees were credited with compensated balances in excess of the limits set forth under the Fair Labor Standards Act. - 2.
 Compensatory time is being awarded to department heads for their time spent at Council Meetings even though Section 44-13 of the Code strictly states that it shall be the job of each department head to appear before the Town Council when so requested without additional compensation. - 3.
-Section 44-4 of the Code allows employees to convert unused sick time in excess of 80 hours into compensatory time or into cash at the employee's prevailing hourly rate at the time of conversion.
-As a result, the Town is contributing 5% towards the employee's pension each time the conversion to cash is made that would otherwise not be eligible for the benefit.
+The Police Chief retired and was subsequently rehired at a higher salary.
+Upon retirement, she was paid the balance of her accumulated compensated absences, but at her new higher salary rate.
+This resulted in an overpayment of approximately \$2,700.